ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 This tutorial is about deploying to `Mainnet`, so navigate with the arrow keys to `Mainnet` and hit enter.

-The user is then asked to authorize the ledger to provide extended public key information to CLI.
+The user is then asked to authorize the Ledger to provide extended public key information to the CLI.

 ```text
 ✔ Mainnet